h12w/gspec/DESIGN.md

 * "go test" only meets minimal requirement, leaving a gap to fill in a way or another.
 * None of the existing frameworks fully satisfy all the goals above.
-* It is a good way to learn testing itself.
+* It is a good way to learn test itself.
 * It is fun.

 The following sections are organized in the sequence of design decisions, from